NBA Scoring Champion Odds & Factors to Consider When Betting

 And we’re not talking 42 or 43 wins as a winning season.
 Those 34 winners on above .500 teams won an average of 53.7 games each season.
 Ten of them won 59 or more games.

 Up to $5,000 Risk-Free Bet - Promo Code: BOOKIES

 With all due respect to the big men who dominate the Defensive Player of the Year voting each year, they just aren’t scoring champions anymore.
 Gone are the days of Shaquille O’Neal (scoring champ in 1995 and 2000) and David Robinson (scoring champion in 2004).

 Wings and point guards have the highest usage rates (percentage of possessions that end in a player’s field goal attempt, free throw attempt, assist or turnover) and thus are shooting and scoring most.
-From 2006 to 2014 every scoring champion was a wing, and from 2015 to 2019 all five scoring champions were point guards - and the other was shooting guard James Harden.
+From 2006 to 2014 every scoring champion was a wing, and from 2015 to 2021, five of six five scoring champions were point guards - and the other was shooting guard James Harden.

 And in terms of usage?
-Nineteen of the 23 scoring champions from 1997 to 2019 were first, second or third in the NBA in usage.
+Twenty of the 25 scoring champions from 1997 to 2021 were first, second or third in the NBA in usage.
 The best scorers don’t just shoot and do nothing else; they’re heavily involved in every aspect of the offense.

 MVP to Scoring Champion Trend

 Michael Jordan was the league MVP AND the scoring champion in 1988, 1991, 1992, 1996 and 1998.
 That trend continued after Jordan’s playing days in Chicago, with Shaquille O’Neal winning both in 2000 and Allen Iverson accomplishing it a year later in 2001.

 Then it all went quiet.
 From 2002 to 2013 the league MVP never led the league in scoring.